 Access to porn is easier than ever these days.
 In fact, at any given moment any of us could pull out our phone and within seconds have porn streaming no matter where we are.
 Given the ease of finding pornographic material it’s not surprising that many people develop an addiction to it.
 And porn addiction symptoms can be easy to overlook.

-Are there porn addiction symptoms?
-What do you look for if you suspect porn addiction, but don’t know for sure?
+Are there really symptoms of porn addiction?
+Loved ones may suspect a problem, but have no real way of knowing if there is something to worry about.
+So what do you look for if you suspect porn addiction, but don’t know for sure?

 The men who buy sex are your neighbors and colleagues…Men of all ages, races, religions, and backgrounds do it.
 Rich men do it, and poor men do it, in forms so varied and ubiquitous that they can be summoned at a moment’s notice.